camchenry/sock.lua/README.md

 - Fast enough to be used for a real-time games like FPSes and RTSes.
 - Event trigger system makes it easy to add behavior to network events.
+- Can send images and files over the network.
 - Uses bitser to minimize data usage and maximize speed.
 - Logs events, errors, and warnings that occur.